 How Many Air Scrubbers Do I Need?

-The amount of air scrubbers that you need will depend on size of enclosed area you are trying to filter.
-The general standard according the IICRC is 4-12 times per hour.
-Additionally, to create negative air in your environment you need to ensure there is more air leaving the room than air which enters.
+The number of air scrubbers that you need will depend on the size of the enclosed area you are trying to filter.
+The general standard according to the IICRC is 4-12 times per hour.
+Additionally, to create negative air in your environment you need to ensure there is more air leaving the room than air that enters.

-To calculate how many air scrubbers you need - you will need to do a Air changes per hour calculation -
+To calculate how many air scrubbers you need - you will need to do an Air changes per hour calculation -

 The air scrubber flow rate CFM is divided by the cubic volume of the contaminant space and then multiplied by 60 to convert minutes to hours.

-Let’s say the enclosure is 25’ x 32’ x 12’ and that 4 air exchanges per hour is required.
+Let’s say the enclosure is 25’ x 32’ x 12’ and that 4 air exchanges per hour are required.